Helpful?

 The Acceptance of Alleged Facts As True Without Evidence

-Does a Judge Always Need Proof That a Fact Is True?
+Does a Judge Always Need Evidence of a Fact?

 Understanding the Principle Known As Taking Judicial Notice Without Evidence of Notoriously Known Truths